eugenesan/android-vendor-aospplus/README.md

 The idea is to be able to create AOSP builds that include all of the same functionality available in the device factory images.

-Support currently exists for Nexus 4, Nexus 7, and Galaxy Nexus devices on Android 4.2.2 (Jellybean).
+Support currently exists for Nexus 4, Nexus 7, and Galaxy Nexus devices on Android 4.2.2 (Jellybean) and Nexus 5 on Android 6.0 (Marshmallow).

 Prequisites
 -----------